ShivamBhosale/100DaysOfCode/index.md

 ## Day 43 - Decision Tree and Random Forest
 Performed Decision Tree and Random Forest classification on a Drug dataset and tested the accuracy for both.

+## Day 44 - KMeans Clustering
+Using a customer segmentation dataset, I performed KMeans Clustering to classify the customers based on their age, income and education.